Building Design Systems: Complete 2026 Guide

 />

-Documentation That Actually Gets Used
+Documentation That Gets Used

 Documentation is where design systems succeed or fail.
-The best components are worthless if teams don’t know how to use them correctly.

 Storybook Setup

-Storybook is the industry standard for component documentation:
+Storybook is the industry standard:

 npx storybook@latest init